Samuel L. Duncan

-Samuel L. Duncan was a member of the South Carolina House of Representatives from 1872 until 1876 and in the South Carolina Senate from 1876 until 1880.
+Samuel L. Duncan was a farmer, educator, and minister who served as a member of the South Carolina House of Representatives from 1872 until 1876 and in the South Carolina Senate from 1876 until 1880.
 A Republican, he represented Orangeburg.
 He opposed a bill to provide artificial legs to Confederate South Carolina veterans because it excluded U.S. Army veterans.
+He helped establish the Good Samaritan Lodge Hall's school for African Americans.
 He was from Fort Motte.
 He signed opposition to a delay of a State Senate investigation into the abuse of prisoners sent to work for railroads and other businesses.

-Duncan was born in the 1910s and died shortly before the start of World War I.
+Duncan was born in the 1810s and died shortly before the start of World War I.

+He served in the South Carolina House of Representatives from 1872 to 1876 and in the South Carolina Senate from 1876 to 1880.
+He was commissioned as a Captain of Company H of the 3rd Brigade, 3rd Division of the National Guard on October 29, 1873.
+He chaired the South Carolina Republican Party from 1874 to 1882.

+He was involved at Sandy Lawn Baptist Church and the Sandy Lawn School.
+He and Edward Israel Cain were honored with a South Carolina Senate resolution February 8, 2023.